DavisCheung/GrabCutUI/README.md

   Pretty simple.
 Nothing special, except a couple forms and Jinja variables, which allow for back-end values to be communicated to the front-end.

  ### Selection.js
   This file is responsible for enabling user creation of a selection frame, as well as the sending of jQuery data to the front-end by JSON.
-Much of the code was based on a tutorial file (source at bottom) with a number of modifications to ensure that it functioned with the rest of the code.
-The selection function in the original GrabCutUI.py was used as a reference to ensure that it didn't break anything.
+Much of the code was based on a tutorial file (source at bottom) with a number of modifications to ensure that it functioned with the rest of the code, and could be scaled for use with large images.

 ## Dependencies